spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/data-import/data-import-categories/navigation-setup/file-details-navigation-node.csv.md

 ---
 title: File details- navigation_node.csv
 originalLink: https://documentation.spryker.com/2021080/docs/file-details-navigation-nodecsv
+originalArticleId: a3ec2a04-ce34-4501-8ce4-da2240bfc583
 redirect_from:
   - /2021080/docs/file-details-navigation-nodecsv
   - /2021080/docs/en/file-details-navigation-nodecsv
+  - /docs/file-details-navigation-nodecsv
+  - /docs/en/file-details-navigation-nodecsv
 ---

-This article contains content of the **navigation_node.csv** file to configure [Navigation Node](https://documentation.spryker.com/docs/navigation-reference-information#navigation-node-types) information on your Spryker Demo Shop.
+This article contains content of the **navigation_node.csv** file to configure [Navigation Node](/docs/scos/user/user-guides/{{ page.version }}/back-office-user-guide/content/navigation/managing-navigation-elements.html#navigation-node-types) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: